-General Provisions Application Employment applications/resumes Race and gender data on all applicants (NOTE: If information is not provided by applicant, record race and gender data as "unknown.")Screening and selection criteria applied Screening and selection criteria applied Interview questions and notes on applicant responses References Any documentation supporting selection or addressing non-selectionDocumentation supporting the salary determination (retain indefinitely).
+General Provisions Application Retaining Records In accordance with the Library of Virginia's Records the following records must be maintained confidentially for a period Refer to Policy 6.10 of at least three (3) years from the date the position is filled: Personnel Records Employment applications/resumes Management Race and gender data on all applicants (NOTE: If information is not provided by applicant, record race and gender data as "unknown.")
+Screening and selection criteria applied Interview questions and notes on applicant responses References

+General Provisions Application Any documentation supporting selection or addressing non-selection Documentation supporting the salary determination (retain indefinitely).
 Destroying Records Records must be retained and/or destroyed in accordance with the guidelines established by the Library of Virginia Records Retention and Disposition Schedule.
 Agencies that are uncertain about the procedures or guidelines should contact the Library of Virginia.
-Retaining or Destroying Agencies should develop practices for retaining or Fingerprint-Based Criminal destroying fingerprint-based criminal history data History Information appropriately.
-FBI regulations require that once a Refer to Policy Guide - Criminal fingerprint-based criminal history report has served the purpose for which it was obtained, it must be destroyed History Records for additional by shredding or pulping.
-Criminal history reports should clarification. not be kept in an employee's personnel file.
+Retaining or Destroying Fingerprint-Based Criminal History Information Refer to Policy Guide - Criminal History Records for additional clarification.
+Agencies should develop practices for retaining or destroying fingerprint-based criminal history data appropriately.
+FBI regulations require that once a purpose for which it was obtained, it must be destroyed by shredding or pulping.
+Criminal history reports should not be kept in an employee's personnel file.
 Agencies are advised to retain the fingerprint-based criminal history report in a locked, separate file during the hiring process, to destroy the report after a hiring decision is made, and to retain a brief note regarding the outcome in a confidential portion of the recruitment file.
 For the applicant rejected because of background information, the note should indicate that this applicant was the preferred choice based on qualifications, interview, etc., but did not receive an offer (or had a conditional offer retracted) because of information obtained through a criminal records check.
-For the person hired, the note should indicate that as of mm/dd/yy, a criminal records check revealed no problem areas related to this employment.
+For the person hired, the note should indicate that as of mm/dd/yyyy, a criminal records check revealed no problem areas related to this employment.
 Agencies may elect to keep a copy of this brief note also in a confidential section of the personnel file.
-Applicants have access to certain information about the selection process, including: position descriptions for advertised positions; results of the screening of their own applications; reference data or recommendation letters, (except

-General Provisions Application recommendations in the records of educational institutions may be withheld); and notes interviewers make during their interviews, which agencies may choose to provide in a way that protects the identity of the individual who made the notes.
+Applicants Access to Information Applicants have access to certain information about the selection process, including: position descriptions for advertised positions results of the screening of their own applications reference data or recommendation letters, (except that confidential letters and statements of recommendations in the records of educational institutions may be withheld); and notes interviewers make during their interviews, which agencies may choose to provide in a way that protects the identity of the individual who made the notes.
 Applicants DO NOT have access to information related to the selection process that identifies other applicants.